karmegamwithai/Student-Management-System/README.md

 **Karmegam J**

-Passionate UX/UI Designer and Python Developer focused on building user-friendly and data-driven applications.
+Passionate Data Scientist and Python Developer focused on data analysis, machine learning, and building data-driven applications that deliver meaningful insights and business value.